 You can share more information on your social media channels as the event approaches to keep people interested or share photos from the past editions of your events to activate their fear of missing out.

-To really encourage their engagement and make them comment on your posts, you can organize contests where attendees can have the cost of their ticket covered or win a ticket for your next event.
+To really encourage their social media engagement and make them comment on your posts, you can organize contests where attendees can have the cost of their ticket covered or win a ticket for your next event.

 Even better, make tagging other people mandatory so that you can reach a wider audience and, therefore, more prospective attendees.